Qualities

 Management of the ocrypto code is simple:

-• The code has no dependencies on other software or on special hardware, only on the chosen instruction set architecture.
+• It has no dependencies on other software or on special hardware, only on the chosen instruction set architecture.

 • The code does not contain any assertions/panics that would need to be caught by the device firmware.